adamcrampton/visit-scroll/README.md

 1. Clone this repository and run `npm install`.
 2. Update the `endpoint` constant value in `tests\test.js` to the URL you would like the browser to visit.
 3. Update the `elementId` constant value in `tests\test.js` to the element ID you would like the browser to scroll to.
+4. Adjust emulation settings on lines 12 - 27, or comment these lines out for regular desktop display.

 ### Prerequisites
 * Node.js - [Download](https://nodejs.org/en/download/)